 Want more holiday crafting?
 Check out my online Christmas crafting workshop!

 If you have any spots that didn’t take, use a small brush to paint some white craft glue on and add some more glitter.
+It’s easier to do this with the ornament upside down.

 Once it they were dry, I used fishing line to hang them from a birch log on the mantel edge.

-I also added some copper fairy lights.
+I also added some copper fairy lights to the mantelscape with my glitter ornaments.

 The entire mantel looks really pretty!
 I love how the mercury glass looks with the reindeer.